 Volkswagen e-Golf (2014-2019) review

-The Volkswagen e-Golf is one of the latest generation of electric cars that’s rewriting the old cliches about everyday practicality and driving enjoyment.
+The Volkswagen e-Golf was part of a generation of electric cars that rewrote the old cliches about the technology's everyday practicality and driving enjoyment.
 Yes, it needs to be plugged in to charge, but with a maximum theoretical range of 144 miles (and a realistic range of 130 miles) it makes light work of most people's daily motoring.

 The e-Golf has roughly the same range as one of its key rivals, the BMW i3 hatchback.
-Others like the Hyundai Ioniq Electric are in the same ballpark, while the latest Nissan Leaf offers up to 168 miles between charges and the Hyundai Kona Electric and Kia e-Niro offer double the e-Golf's range.
+Others like the Hyundai Ioniq Electric are in the same ballpark, while the Nissan Leaf offers up to 168 miles between charges and the Hyundai Kona Electric and Kia e-Niro offer double the e-Golf's range.

 The e-Golf differs from other electric cars that have been designed as such from the ground up – such as the i3 and Leaf – because it’s an electric variant of an existing model.
 Instead of an engine under the bonnet, there’s a 134bhp electric motor driving the front wheels, while a 35.8kWh battery sits under the floor in the boot.
 Otherwise, the e-Golf is an almost identical proposition to the rest of the line-up.

 Indeed, one of the most appealing aspects of e-Golf ownership is that it looks much like any other Golf on the road.
 Only car spotters are likely to notice the blanked-off grille (there’s no need for a radiator to cool the engine) and the unique aerodynamic alloy-wheel design of the electric model.
 It also comes with blue styling accents and blue-backed VW logo at both ends to denote its electric status.

 Charging can be taken care of using a domestic supply with a full charge from empty taking just over five hours using a wallbox at home.
 However, most owners will only be topping up a partially used battery overnight, so returning to maximum charge will be much quicker than that.
 Use one of the ever-growing network of public chargers and you can get back to 80% capacity in just over 30 minutes.